 If you are not comfortable approaching a neighbor, or have done so repeatedly, an Animal Control Officer or Police Officer may be called who may issue a summons for those who fail to exercise control of their dogs.

 Curious about construction along Entrada Drive?
 The City’s Public Utilities Department has begun replacing a sanitary sewage pump station that has reached the end of its useful life.
 This 40 year old structure will be replaced at its current location and will take about a year to complete.

 I hope to see you around the neighborhood.

 Lago Mar Civic League

-Courtney Dyer is a native of Virginia Beach and has lived in Lago Mar for 20 years.
+Courtney Dyer is a native of Virginia Beach and has lived in Lago Mar for over 20 years.
 As a father, he is proud to have raised two daughters in Lago Mar and takes great comfort and satisfaction in what our neighborhood offers.